 Ketamine, A Comfortable Alternative - "Less Invasive, Same Outcome"

-Ketamine infusion therapy may offer a more comfortable alternative to spinal cord stimulation, as well as other illnesses such as Crohn's disease, chronic migraines, fibromyalgia, ALS, and depression.
+Ketamine infusion therapy may offer a more comfortable alternative to spinal cord stimulation, as well as mental illnesses and other disorders and such as Crohn's disease, chronic migraines, fibromyalgia, ALS, and depression.

 In fact, a study published in the New England Journal of Medicine found that ketamine was just as effective as implanted injections in relieving chronic pain.
 Researchers concluded that the findings "suggest that ketamine does not simply mask the sensation of pain but rather tricks the brain into thinking that there is no injury."